Cheeeeeeeeeese/ngram-model/README.md

 1. Install dependencies
 `pip install -r requirements.txt`
 2. Python version
-This program has been tested with Python 3.9.21 with pyenv as an environment manager.
+This program has been tested with the linux version of Python 3.9.21 with pyenv as an environment manager.

 # Usage
 1. Run main.py